World Happiness Reports Informs How Happy People Are

-Leading experts across fields (economics, psychology, survey analysis, national statistics, health, public policy and more) describe how measurements of well-being can be used effectively to assess the progress of nations.
+Leading experts across fields (economics, psychology, survey analysis, national statistics, health, public policy, and more) describe how measurements of well-being can be used effectively to assess the progress of nations.
 The reports review the state of happiness in the world today.
-It show how the new science of happiness explains personal and national variations in happiness.
-They reflect a new worldwide demand for more attention to happiness as a criteria for government policy.
+It shows how the new science of happiness explains personal and national variations in happiness.
+They reflect a new worldwide demand for more attention to happiness as the criterion for government policy.

 The last issued World Happiness Report